Mortal Kombat: Rebirth

 Mortal Kombat: Rebirth is a 2010 American short fan film directed by Kevin Tancharoen, with fight choreography by Larnell Stovall.
-Based on the Mortal Kombat series of fighting games, the short-film "actually was made by the director to sell Warner Bros. on his vision for a reimagined Mortal Kombat film."
-The pitch eventually evolved into the web series Mortal Kombat: Legacy.
+Based on the Mortal Kombat series of fighting games, the short-film "actually was made by the director to sell Warner Bros.
+Entertainment on his vision for a reimagined Mortal Kombat film."
 The short-film features an alternative version of the Mortal Kombat universe.
 The characters of the game are portrayed with vastly different origins, based on realism.
 There is no mention of Outworld or any other supernatural elements, although the tournament itself is a main part of the storyline in this short.

-Tancharoen himself has noted that he wouldn't shy away from supernatural elements entirely, but they have to be "done in a very tasteful way".
+Tancharoen himself noted that he wouldn't shy away from supernatural elements entirely in a feature-length adaptation, but they have to be "done in a very tasteful way".
+The pitch eventually evolved into the web series, Mortal Kombat: Legacy.

 Plot

 Deacon City Police Captain Jackson Briggs informs the assassin Hanzo Hasashi about the criminals Reptile and Baraka; the latter has recently killed actor-turned-undercover-officer Johnny Cage in a fight.
 Briggs believes they were both working for a man named Shang Tsung.
 He asks Hasashi to kill them in a mysterious tournament hosted by Tsung.
 When offered his freedom in exchange for accomplishing such tasks, Hasashi reveals that he willingly had himself incarcerated—and could free himself at any time.
 Then Sonya Blade arrives with a folder and informs Hasashi that his enemy Sub-Zero is alive and the one he killed was his brother.
 It becomes clear to Hasashi that the terms of his participation in the tournament involve killing Reptile, Baraka and Shang Tsung in return for access to Sub-Zero.
 Since the real Sub-Zero will be at the tournament, Hasashi, now calling himself Scorpion, agrees to participate.